CxRes/events-query-test/sections/preliminaries.md

 The =Events= header field MAY be used by a client in request to communicate preferences for the {{&protocol}} response.
 The =Events= header field is not meant for content negotiation.

 {: #events-field-response}
-The =Events= header field MUST be used by a server to communicate the properties of a {{&protocol}} response.
+The =Events= header field MUST be used by a server to communicate the properties of a response carrying event notifications.

-{: #events-field-type}
+{: #events-field-stipulations}
-=Events= is a Dictionary structured header field ({{HTTP-SF}}, Section 3.2).
+=Events= is a Dictionary structured header field ({{HTTP-SF, Section 3.2}}).
 The order of keys is insignificant.
+Senders SHOULD NOT generate keys not registered with the HTTP Event Field Registry.
+Recipients MAY ignore keys that they are unaware of.

 *[=Events=]: #events-field (((events (header field) ))) `Events`

-### The `duration` key {#duration-key}
+### The `duration` property {#duration-property}

-{: #duration-key-request}
+{: #duration-property-request}
-The =duration= key MAY be used by a client in a request to specify the duration for which they prefer the response stream to remain open.
-A server is completely free to ignore this key.
+The =duration= property MAY be used by a client in a request to specify the duration for which they prefer the response stream to remain open.
+A server is completely free to ignore this property.

-{: #duration-key-response}
+{: #duration-property-response}
-The =duration= key MUST be used by a server in a response to indicate the minimum duration for which a server intends to keep the response stream open.
-This key is merely advisory, and a server might still close the response stream before this duration.
+The =duration= property MUST be used by a server in a response to indicate the minimum duration for which a server intends to keep the response stream open.
+This property is merely advisory, and a server might still close the response stream before this duration.

-{: #duration-key-type}
+{: #duration-property-stipulations}
-The =duration= key is of the type Integer ({{HTTP-SF}}, Section 3.3.1) and is used to indicate duration in seconds.
+The =duration= property is a key specified in the =Events= header field of the type Integer ({{HTTP-SF, Section 3.3.1}}).
+It is used to indicate duration in seconds.
 Only positive integer values are valid.
 A value of `0` indicates an indefinite duration.
+If the value of the =duration= property fails to conform to these stipulations, the key MUST be ignored.

-*[=duration=]: #duration-key (((duration (key) ))) `duration`
+*[=duration=]: #duration-property (((duration (property) ))) `duration`

 ## `Incremental` Header Field {#incremental-header}